-The SGI ProPack 1.2 for Linux includes modules that provide manageability and scalability for Internet and high performance clustering applications.
+The SGI ProPack 1.3 for Linux includes modules that provide manageability and scalability for Internet and high-performance clustering applications.
 This release also provides SGI enhancements for Linux to international customers.

-The SGI ProPack 1.2 for Linux is an overlay product that adds to or enhances features in base Linux distributions from Red Hat (version 6.1) or SuSE (version 6.3).
+The SGI ProPack 1.3 for Linux is an overlay product that adds to or enhances features in base Linux distributions from Red Hat (version 6.2), SuSE (version 6.4), or TurboLinux (version 6.0).

-The SGI ProPack 1.2 software will most likely come preinstalled on your SGI platform.
+The SGI ProPack 1.3 software will most likely come preinstalled on your SGI platform.
 If you should need to install it, be aware that you must install one of the supported base Linux distributions using the base distributor's installation tools and then install the SGI ProPack software using the ProPack installer.
 This is also true if you are upgrading from an earlier version of the SGI Linux Environment.
 Installation and configuration is described in Chapter 3, "Quick Configuration and Installation Instructions."

-Some of the most significant features that SGI ProPack 1.2 for Linux provides are as follows:
+Some of the most significant features that SGI ProPack 1.3 for Linux provides are as follows: